gx9702/UA-TypeRepository/Core/Part3/DataTypes/UtcTime/readme.md

 <!-- datatype -->
 ## UtcTime
+A date/time value specified in Universal Coordinated Time (UTC).
 <!-- end of description -->
 The fields of the UtcTime DataType are defined in the following table: